peteamiri/Tutorials/Programming_Languages/Python/readme.md

 3. **Execute the Script**:

-   Once the script is made executable, you can run it from the command line by typing `./` followed by the script's filename.
+   Once the script is made executable, you can run it from the command line by typing `./` followed by the script has filename.

    ```bash
    ./my_script.py